SeldonIO/seldon-core/examples/streaming/knative-eventing/README.md

 Our Seldon Model is producing results which are sent back to KNative.

-This means that we can connect other subsequent services by listening to the SeldonCore deployment type and source
+This means that we can connect other subsequent services through a trigger that filters for those response cloudevents.

 ### First create the service that willl print the results

+This is just a simple pod that prints all the request data into the console.

 ```python